fmalina/revisions-blocl/activism/themoneymafia.md

 government.

-Remember the admission of President Clinton [\*](#ASIN:B00NLKPKEM;LOC:4856) that there is a government within the government that he didn’t control.
+Remember the admission of President Clinton [\*](#ASIN:B00NLKPKEM;LOC:4856) that there is a government within the government that he didn't control.

 The first and most urgent requirement for the president is to initiate the creation of enough money to stimulate the economy, end the cutbacks, and renew